djuro/passwdResetFeature/README.md

 It is important that you set `base_url` parameter in `parameters.yml`.
 If you set up a virtual host, the domain root should point to `.../passwdReset/web` directory.

 #### Application routes
 `/login` Displays a login form with a link for Password reset.
-Make sure you enter your e-mail in the User's record, and then proceed to reset password.
+Make sure you enter your e-mail during setup, in the User's record, and then proceed to reset password.
 The username is `jdoe`.
+`/logout` is available as well.

 E.g:
 `http://localhost/passwdReset/web/app_dev.php/login`